lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     all silicon atoms have the same charge :math:`q = 1.1\,\text{e}`, and all oxygen atoms the charge :math:`q = -0.55\,\text{e}`.
-    This is common with classical force field, and will change once reaxff is used.
+    This is common with classical force field, and will change once *ReaxFF* is used.
 Let us keep that in mind for now.

 ..  container:: justify

-    The first step we need to perform here is to relax the structure with *reaxff*, which we are gonna do using molecular dynamics.
+    The first step we need to perform here is to relax the structure with *ReaxFF*, which we are gonna do using molecular dynamics.
 To make sure that the system equilibrates nicely, let us track some changes over time.